ChAD Course Roadmap

 - As soon as you have passed the WST, enroll in ChAD or LLD 100W.

-- After earning a passing grade on the WST, start taking your upper division GE requirements, SJSU Studies.
+- After earning a passing grade on the WST, start taking your SJSU Studies GE requirements, SJSU Studies Area R, S, and V.

-- Complete courses in the ChAD degree requirements in any order you want except for ChAD 159 (Plan A) or ChAD 160 (Plan B) and ChAD 195.
+- Complete junior/senior level courses in the ChAD degree requirements in any order you want except for ChAD 159 (Plan A) or ChAD 160 (Plan B) and ChAD 195.
+Take these in your last semester.

 - Check to see that you are meeting all the graduation requirements.